 So if any of you out there are looking to get into poetry because it’s really popular right now and you don’t want to feel left out and cry (it can’t be just me that feels this way ok ahem) you can totally start here.

 And don’t be afraid that it is going to be an infuriatingly pretentious read that it’s just going to make you feel like a dumb sock because i promise it will be fine.
 My own sock brain didn’t panic and flee when i read this so i doubt yours will.
 And as you all know i know everything so you should trust me.

 Some of my favorite poems (possible spoilers obviously):

 milk and honey is a collection of poetry and prose about survival.
 It is about the experience of violence, abuse, love, loss, and femininity.
 It is split into four chapters, and each chapter serves a different purpose, deals with a different pain, heals a different heartache. milk and honey takes readers through a journey of the most bitter moments in life and finds sweetness in them because there is sweetness everywhere if you are just willing to look.

-Hated this with the fiery rage of a million dragons because how dare this be called poetry when all of your reads are so much better OR do you love this and want the beautiful words tattooed on your face ??
+What about YOU, my fellow reading succulents?
+What are YOUR feelings?
+Did you hate this with the fiery rage of a million dragons because how dare this be called poetry when all of your reads are so much better OR do you love this and want the beautiful words tattooed on your face ??